amandamcox/WorkoutTracker/README.md

 ### To Do

--   Add progress tracking
 -   Add error handling
 -   Add form validation
--   Fill in site contents
+-   Fill in site contents & prettify the UI